 June 2019 news:

 Newly installed antique sinks, a gift from the Friends of the Mark Twain House & Museum, can now be viewed in the Mark Twain House Mahogany Room bathroom.
-May 18, 2019, Tracy Brindle, the Chief Curator, shared details on the selection process with members of the Friends, and Karen Licht, President of the Friends, performed the ribbon cutting.
+May 18, 2019, Tracy Brindle, the Chief Curator, shared details on the selection process with members of the Friends, and Karen Licht, (in picture), President of the Friends, performed the ribbon cutting.

 Inquire About Joining Now